 Is there anything more of a buzzkill in fantasy football drafts than finding out you pulled unlucky #12 in the draft order?
 All that excitement of a new season, then boom.
 S*** just got real.
 You better be on your game, because you are getting the leftovers of every odd-numbered round and have to choose the best player out of twenty in even-numbered rounds, because at least that many will be off the board by the time it gets back around to you.

 That’s where 4for4 comes in to get that draft buzz going again, like a shot and a brew in the stadium after knocking a few back in the parking lot but having a long walk to your seat.

-One of the most powerful tools at the disposal of 4for4 subscribers is the Draft Analyzer Software, which allows you to input every pick in your draft to optimize your team to have either the strongest starters, deepest team, or some combination of both, based on your preferences.
+One of the most powerful tools at the disposal of 4for4 subscribers is the Draft Hero Software, which allows you to input every pick in your draft to optimize your team to have either the strongest starters, deepest team, or some combination of both, based on your preferences.

 It allows you to input your league’s scoring settings, adjust for keeper leagues, warn you when you are reaching to early for a player, and when to target a handcuff RB if you so choose.
-In other words, the Draft Analyzer is incredible.
+In other words, the Draft Hero is incredible.

 For this exercise in the perfect draft for the 12th pick in a 12-team PPR, I chose to set up some parameters for my draft plan designed specifically for teams picking at the end of the first round.

 - Quarterbacks: None until at least the 7th round.
 The only exception to this rule would be if Russell Wilson falls to the 5th round, as he is projected for one point fewer than our top QB Cam Newton.
 I will also only draft one unless there is a QB with great upside in the final round.
 Picking 12th to me means I need maximum RB/WR depth.